-Staying fit while at university might prove to be a little tricky, but it can be a great time to be healthier than ever!
+With all that change, remembering to prioritise your health by staying fit while at university might prove to be a little tricky, but it doesn’t have to be!
+The good news is, this can be the perfect time to overhaul your outlook to fitness and get healthier than ever!
 Here’s a couple of tips on how to get started.

-Enjoy the buzz, banter and benefits of a University of Stirling Sport fitness classes from the comfort of your living room with our programme of online classes!
+Enjoy the buzz, banter and benefits of a University of Stirling Sport fitness classes with our programme of classes!
 Whether it’s to kick-start your day, get away from your desk or stay connected with your workout buddies, joining an exercise class is a great way to stay (or become) active.

 Not into sports?